 Kawanabe Buddhist altar Kawanabe butsudan

-Manifestation of beautiful tradition veiled in history of religious persecution
+Beautiful tradition veiled in times of religious persecution

 What is Kawanabe Buddhist altar ?

 Kawanabe Butsudan refers to Buddhist altars which are made in Kawanabe of Minami Kyushu City, Kagoshima Prefecture.
 It is characterized by its original techniques, which is called Gamado.
 Gama refers to a mountain cave in the Kagoshima dialect, and a cave called Kakuregama was where groups of followers secretly would meet and perform chanting because of the suppression on Jodo Shinshu (Ikko Sect).
 Being a pedestal and Buddha statue combined in one unit, Gamadan, a Buddhist altar is installed for worship service in a confined, small place like a cave.